Vaalley/kohai/training/specifications.md

    - 3 UserContribution records are created to track this specific user's tags
    - This enables viewing user's tagging history
 2. The system then updates the MediaTag record for "Red Dead Redemption 2"
-   - If "story" was already used by 5 other users, its count increases to 6
+   - If "story" wasn't used before, it's added
    - This aggregated view powers the tag popularity visualization

 ## 3. Technical Architecture

 ### A. Database (MongoDB)

-- Initial deployment on MongoDB Atlas
+- Initial deployment on MongoDB Atlas (production environment)
-- Potential migration to self-hosted solution
+- Migration to dockerized MongoDB solution for local development
 - Collections structure:
   - Users (see user.ts for schema)
   - MediaTags (see mediaTag.ts for schema)